voltrue2/in-app-purchase/README.md

             // oh no error...
         }
         if (iap.isValidated(response)) {
-            // now check if any of the items validated has been exipred or not var purchaseDataList = iap.getPurchaseData(response);
+            // now check if any of the items validated has been expired or not var purchaseDataList = iap.getPurchaseData(response);
             for (var i = 0, len = purchaseDataList.length; i < len; i++) {
                 if (iap.isExpired(purchaseDataList[i])) {